sUhAs1011/AI-Powered-Skill-Gap-Analysis-Reskilling-for-Employment-Trends/README.md

 ### Implementation

-- eda_analysis: Analyzes raw job/course data, identifying missing values, performing dataset-specific insights, and conducting initial skill gap analysis via exact matching to inform preprocessing.
+- eda_analysis: This script analyzes raw job and course data, identifying missing values and key characteristics.
+It performs cross-dataset skill analysis to find common skills and highlight gaps between job requirements and course offerings.

 - data_processing: Cleans and standardizes raw data, handling missing values robustly and performing advanced skill normalization.
 It creates `combined_text` fields for embeddings and saves preprocessed files for later stages.